-The tone must be formal

-- A brief scenario (context) must be sketched before the speakers start speaking. - o The names of speakers must appear on the left-hand side of the page. - o A colon must appear after the name of each speaker. - o A new line must be used to indicate each speaker. - Stage directions (tone of voice, actions etc.) must be written in brackets, if applicable. - The following ideas must be explored, among others: The reason for coming late
+- The tone must be formal - A brief scenario (context) must be sketched before the speakers start speaking. - The names of the speakers must appear on the left-hand side of the page. - A colon must appear after the name of each speaker. - A new line must be used to indicate each speaker. - Stage directions (tone of voice, actions etc.) must be written in brackets, if applicable. - The following ideas must be explored, among others: - o Why the cell phone was confiscated (the reason). - o Explanation of why the game was played in class.

-2.3 OBITUARY
+2.3 MAGAZINE ARTICLE